Parents & Support People

 You will attend Parent Orientation on the same date as your student.

-Reservations for students entering Spring 2018 will open in mid-October.
-Reservations for students entering Summer or Fall 2017 will open in mid-March.
+Reservations for students entering Spring 2018 are now open.
+Reservations for students entering Summer or Fall 2018 will open in mid-March.
 The reservation for parents and support people will be made within your student's reservation.

 Cost to Attend Parent Orientation

 The cost for students to attend is included in their student fees.
 The program fee for a parent and other support people varies for each session (see below) and the cost includes:

 - Meals for all days of the session

 - Reusable grocery bag to carry your handouts, etc.

 Note: The cost listed below includes a 10% non-refundable processing fee per payment transaction.

 Transfer & Non-Traditional one-day summer session (including April):